pydio/pydio-doc-developer-guide/1_clients_sdks/3_cells_sdk_for_java.md

 - a token is retrieved from its internal cache
 - it is refreshed if necessary
-- if no token have been found the transport look for persisted credentials and tries to get a token.
+- if no token have been found, the transport looks for persisted credentials and tries to get a token.

 To retrieve a transport, you must first register an account via the ServerFactory by providing a valid ServerURL and credentials, that can be: